apache/arrow/docs/source/format/CanonicalExtensions.rst

     N is the number of dimensions.
-The permutation indicates which dimension of the logical layout corresponds to which dimension of the physical tensor (the i-th dimension of the logical view corresponds to the dimension with number permutations[i] of the physical tensor).
+The permutation indicates which dimension of the logical layout corresponds to which dimension of the physical tensor (the i-th dimension of the logical view corresponds to the dimension with number ``permutations[i]`` of the physical tensor).

-    **Permutation is only needed in case the logical order of the tensor is a permutation of the physical order (row-major).**
+    Permutation can be useful in case the logical order of the tensor is a permutation of the physical order (row-major).

-    When logical and physical layout are equal, the permutation will always be ([0, 1, .., N-1]) and is therefore absent.
+    When logical and physical layout are equal, the permutation will always be ([0, 1, .., N-1]) and can therefore be left out.
 Same holds the other way
     round: if permutation parameter is absent, it is assumed that logical layout matches the physical one.